-There were several large estates along Charles Street Avenue.
 Residents cultivated about half the land and the rest remained forest.
 This was truly a rural countryside.
-The transition from rural to suburban was well underway elsewhere in the city.
-There was the growth of streets, railroads, and other forms of transportation.
-It was not until the 1890’s that suburbanization in this area started.
+The transition from rural to suburban was well underway and it fostered by the growth of streets, railroads, and other forms of transportation.

 - Canterbury and Cloverhill was laid out into 35 lots.

 - The Colonnade now occupies the tract that was labeled, the A. Gaddes Estate.